Here’s reassurance for those terrified of what their calf twitches, dents and cramps might mean.

 Calf cramps, calf twitches, and calf dents are extremely common.
 They are so common that few people talk about calf dents or calf twitches.

-I’m a former certified personal trainer and have had many a client with lower leg cramps.
+I’m a former certified personal trainer and have had many clients with lower leg cramps.
 Our goal was to increase the client’s dents!

 A muscle dent that wasn’t there before was joyful news!
 This meant new muscle definition!